maximvscow/maximvscow/README.md

 - Max 🤟🏻
-- Intrested in DS 📈 and Web Dev 🌐
+- Interested in DS 📈 and Web Dev 🌐

 <!---
 maximvscow/maximvscow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.